 Poipu Beach Park is another popular spot, and the Haena Beach Park is absolutely gorgeous and has a view of Mount Makana.

 Overall, Kauai beaches tend to have rougher currents and strong swells, especially if you hit the island during the winter months.
 So when it comes to which one has the better beaches, we believe Maui has better beaches than Kauai.
-(Recommended: Kauai vs Big Island).

 Kauai is a bit more sparse when it comes to accommodations due to building restrictions.
-However, with that said, you can find nice resorts on Kauai as well.
+However, with that said, you can find fantastic resorts on Kauai as well.

 This is hands-down one of the top scenic drives in the world, so make sure to keep your head on a swivel while on your way.

 Maui is also a perfect spot to take a boat tour because of the calmer waters.
 You’ll be able to relax with smooth sailing and plenty of views all around.

 Kauai is an outdoor lover’s paradise.
 With so much untouched land, it has fully earned the nickname the ‘Garden Isle’.
 And is famous for being where the movie Jurassic Park was set.

 You can also find Koke State Park on Kauai which boasts over 4,000 acres of forest and countless hiking trails.
 Kilohana Plantation is another cool spot to see an actual working farm.
 Try some rum samples and explore the restored home and enjoy lunch at the restaurant on site.

 Neither island is a major hub for nightlife, but if you’re looking for somewhere with a bit more going on, Lahaina in Maui is a prime spot.

 Kauai, on the other hand, is significantly more laid back.
 Most places shut down pretty early, so if you’re looking for late nights of dancing, this may not be the spot for you.

-Kauai vs Maui: Which is the better choice?
+Kauai vs Maui: Which Is The Better Choice?

 Maui is a popular honeymoon spot or place for groups/families due to the sheer access to various activities that are good for all ages and interests.
 You can also find more upscale restaurants, making for a classy, romantic evening.

 On the other hand, Kauai is an outdoorsy-type paradise with amazing views, a lack of crowds, and true solitude.
 It is definitely more rustic in comparison to Maui, and would be the better choice if you’re wanting a vacation with many outdoor activities in untouched Hawaii.